Connect with the elements and work up a sweat all in one spot

 The Narvacan Outdoor Adventure Hub (NOAH) in Ilocos Sur offers a one-stop shop for exciting activities inspired by the elements of earth, water, fire, and air.
 Situated between a beach and mountain, NOAH is probably the first adventure camp in the Philippines that offers a range of activities in one place.

 Since NOAH is located in a relatively isolated part of the province, you wont get the usual crowds of tourists that other resorts attract, making it a perfect destination this summer.
 Here are some of the awesome adventures you can try and firsthand accounts of guests who got to try them out during the media launch.

-Aleah Taboclaon of Solitary Wanderer, shares that climbing the Via Ferrata was very different from her previous experiences climbing mountains and walls.
+Aleah Taboclaon of Solitary Wanderer says that climbing the Via Ferrata was very different from previous experiences climbing mountains and walls.